Men’s Rugby – FAQ

 6. What gear do I need?

-Basic equipment includes cleats, a mouthguard (mandatory), and optional items like a scrum cap or shoulder padding.
-No hard pads like football.
+Basic equipment includes cleats and a mouthguard (mandatory).
+Optional items include a scrum cap or shoulder padding.
+Rugby does not use hard pads like football.

 7. How is rugby different from American football?